erossi2/AnalisiDati_AA2024-25/Introduction/Windows_v2.md

    source Miniconda3-latest-Linux-x86_64.sh

+## sometimes it helps to restart your computer to activate all the installations

 ## Two options:
 Create environment from yml file
 WARNING: change yml file last line to match your miniconda3 path!!!